 These will deal with what we need to talk about first – WHERE YOU ARE:

 - DO tell me your location, ASAP.
 Lots of folks will automatically do that, and I appreciate it.
 Some people start off with telling me their name – that’s nice and all, but what I need to know first off is WHERE YOU ARE.
 We can get around to introductions a little later in the call.

 - Be ready to tell me your house number and street name.
-That’s best – again the more specific you are, the faster I can get help to you.
+That’s best – again, the more specific you are the faster I can get help to you.
 If you don’t know the exact address of where you are, then tell me what street you are on and what is the nearest cross street.
-If I can get that, I can describe to the first responders how far you are from that intersection and in what direction, what side of the street you are on, etc.
+Landmarks work well, too; “across from the Safeway store on Lancaster”, “on the corner next to the Wells Fargo bank”, etc. If I can get that, I can get them headed in the right direction.
+Then I will ask you questions to help describe to the first responders how far you are from that intersection and in what direction, what side of the street you are on, color and description of the house, etc.